UK competition regulatory framework

 The Competition and Markets Authority (CMA) is the principle UK regulator tasked to ensure that markets are competitive and deliver the best deal possible for consumers.

-The CMA will investigate and take action against particular types of behaviour—for example, cartel activity and dominant companies trying to leverage their market power.
+The CMA will investigate and take action against particular types of anti-competitive behaviour—for example, cartel activity and dominant companies trying to leverage their market power.
 It will also investigate merger cases and look at wider market investigations.

 The competition law powers of the CMA and other UK competition regulators are:

-to enforce the prohibition on anti-competitive agreements
+1. to enforce the prohibition on anti-competitive agreements and the prohibition on abusing a dominant position

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.